michuek/hello-world/README.md

 # hello-world
 A "Hello World" repository (I don't think it's necessary to add anything else :))

-Hello World, this is my firs repository in Github (or anywhere really).
+Hello World, this is my firs repository in GitHub (or anywhere really).
 I'm very excited. :)